gasflux/gasflux.github.io/index.md

 # GasFlux: a Python package for mitigating climate change

+GasFlux is a forthcoming python package that will help measurement scientists to quantify greenhouse gas emissions and provide data to those who can mitigate them.

 | ![Alt text](image.png) |
 |:--:|
 | *[source](https://www.epa.gov/climate-indicators/climate-change-indicators-atmospheric-concentrations-greenhouse-gases#)* |

     "If you can't measure it, you can't manage it.”

-GasFlux is a forthcoming python package that will help measurement scientists to quantify greenhouse gas emissions and provide data to those who can mitigate them.

 ## Purpose
 The project has two aims:
-1. Provide software to produce emissions fluxes from input data in a way that is accessible, reproducible, transparent and allows for quantification of uncertainty
+1. Provide software to produce emissions fluxes from input data in a way that is accessible, reproducible, transparent and allows for quantification of uncertainty,
-2. Provide a clearinghouse website for best practice in the main techniques for measuring gas fluxes
+2. Provide a clearinghouse website for best practice in the main techniques for measuring gas fluxes in the open atmosphere

-The primary focus is on site-level quantification of greenhouse gas emissions (especially methane) from concentrated industry such as oil and gas, landfills and intensive agriculture.
+The primary focus is on site-level quantification of greenhouse gas emissions (especially methane) from concentrated industry such as oil and gas, landfills and intensive agriculture, taken from mobile concentration measurements.

-The basic methodologies will be applicable to many diverse situations where gas emissions are being quantified in the open atmosphere, such as volcanic emissions.
+The basic methodologies will be applicable to many diverse situations where gas emissions are being quantified in the open atmosphere, such as volcanic emissions, or non-greenhouse emissions from industry.
 Methods for more diffuse emissions such as those from ecosystems and extensive agriculture will be developed as the project matures.

 ## Background